buildpacks-community/kpack-cli/docs/kp_secret_create.md

 ## kp secret create

-Create a secret for a service account
+Create a secret and link it to a service account

 ### Synopsis